hcss-utils/top2vec/README.rst

 About
 -----
-Making top2vec work on our corpora.
+Making top2vec work on deterrence corpora.

 Getting started